 Durham NC 27708

 A faculty committee will select the awardees.
-Applicants will be notified by email in March.
+Applicants will be notified by email by May.

-For information or questions about the Ernestine Friedl Research Award, please contact firstname.lastname@example.org
+For information or questions about the Ernestine Friedl Research Award, please contact http://firstname.lastname@example.org